-Carnegie Curriculum Area Required Subjects Units
+Curriculum Area Carnegie Units Required Subjects

-English 4 English I English II
+English 4 English II

 Mathematics 4 Algebra I

 Science 3 Biology I

-Social Studies 31/2 1 World History 1 U.S. History 1⁄2 U.S. Government 1⁄2 Economics 1⁄2 Mississippi Studies
+Social Studies 31⁄2 1 World History 1 U.S. History 1⁄2 U.S. Government 1⁄2 Economics 1⁄2 Mississippi Studies

 Physical Education 1/2

 Health 1/2

-Art 1
+Arts 1

 College and Career Readiness 1 Must occur in the student's junior or senior year, or in the student completion of a 4-year sequence.

 Technology or Computer Science 1

-Additional Electives 1/2
+Additional Electives 5 1⁄2

 Total Units Required 24

+Requirements
-For early release, students must have met

-College or Career Readiness Benchmarks (ACT sub scores 17 English and 19 Math or earned a Silver level on ACT Work Keys or SAT equivalency sub scores).

-Alternately, a student must meet ALL of the following:

-Have a 2.5 GPA

-Passed or met all MAAP assessments requirements for graduation

-On track to meet diploma requirements

-Concurrently enrolled in Essentials for College Math or Essentials for College Literacy
+- Student should identify an endorsement area prior to entering 9th grade.
+Endorsement requirements can only be changed with parental permission. - For early release, students must have met College or Career Readiness Benchmarks (ACT sub scores 17 English and 19 Math or earned a Silver level on ACT WorkKeys or SAT equivalency sub scores).
+Alternately, a student must meet ALL of the following: - Have a 2.5 GPA - Passed or met all MAAP assessments requirements for graduation - On track to meet diploma requirements - Concurrently enrolled in Essentials for College Math or Essentials for College Literacy